 The PhD in materials science and engineering prepares students for professional careers in materials science and engineering and related fields in industry, government and educational institutions.

 The doctoral program in materials science and engineering consists of 84 hours of graduate work.
-A total of 10 lecture courses (30 credit hours) plus three hours of seminar are required.
-Students entering the program with a master's degree in materials science may apply up to 30 hours toward the plan of study, but must take five lecture courses at ASU.
+A total of 10 lecture courses (30 credit hours) plus three credit hours of seminar are required.
+Students entering the program with a master's degree in materials science may apply up to 30 hours toward the plan of study, but must take four lecture courses at ASU.
 If the MS has not been completed, a maximum of 12 hours of graduate work may be applied with program approval.

 The doctoral program in materials science and engineering program core requirements include 12 hours of graduate-level materials science and engineering courses.
 The following four courses (comprising these 12 hours) are required for all students:

 Core Courses (12 hours)

 MSE 515 Introduction to Electronic, Magnetic and Optical Properties or MSE 526/MSE 527 Materials Physics I and II (3)

 MSE 561 Kinetics and Phase Transformations in Solids (3)

 Students entering with a bachelor's degree are required to complete a minimum of 18 hours of elective course work.
 Graduate elective courses may be selected from any of the graduate courses in the materials science and engineering curriculum as well as elective courses from related disciplines (e.g., chemistry, physics, electrical engineering), subject to approval by the faculty advisor.
 These courses should comprise a focused plan of study with emphasis in a particular area of materials science, organized in consultation with faculty supervisory committee.

 Students entering the doctoral program with a master's degree need to complete 24 hours of research (MSE 792).
 Students entering with a bachelor's degree are required to complete 39 hours of research (MSE 792).